tamberg/mse-tsm-mobcom/14/README.md

 The deadline for submitting projects is presentation day, 0:00.

 ## Schedule
-The presentations will be online, via Teams.
+The presentations will be _online_, via Teams.

 Presentation|Start|Setup|Talk|Video|Team
 :---|:---|:---|:---|:---|:---